-The madness kicks up a notch with the first and second rounds from March 19-22.
-The field will get narrowed down even more the following week with the four regionals (where the Sweet 16 and Elite Eight take place) scheduled for March 26-29.
-This year's Final Four is scheduled to be in Atlanta on April 4 with the national champion to be determined on April 6.
+The action kicks up a notch with the first and second rounds from March 19-22.
+The field will get narrowed down more the following week with the four regionals (where the Sweet 16 and Elite Eight take place) scheduled for March 27-30.
+The Final Four will be held in Lucas Oil Stadium in Indianapolis on April 3 with the national champion to be determined on April 5.

-Monday, April 6 – National Championship (Mercedes-Benz Stadium in Atlanta)
+Monday, April 5 – National Championship (Lucas Oil Stadium)

 And for those who like to plan ahead, here are future dates and locations for the Final Four: